Hydroxycarbamide

 Questions fréquemment posées

-What should I do if I forget to take a dose of hydroxycarbamide?
+What should I do if I notice unusual bleeding or bruising while taking hydroxycarbamide?

 Lectures complémentaires et références